digitalmethodsinitiative/4cat/README.md

 The following platforms are supported through other tools, with which you can collect data to import data into 4CAT for analysis:

-* Instagram, TikTok, 9gag, Imgur, LinkedIn, Parler (via [Zeeschuimer](https://github.com/digitalmethodsinitiative/zeeschuimer))
+* Instagram, TikTok, 9gag, Imgur, LinkedIn, Parler, Douyin and Twitter (via [Zeeschuimer](https://github.com/digitalmethodsinitiative/zeeschuimer))
 * Facebook and Instagram (via [CrowdTangle](https://www.crowdtangle.com) exports)